OmNagvekar/Business_Contract_Validation/README.md

 - **Business_Contract_Clause_Standard_Evaluation**:
   Measures the LLM’s ability to accurately decide if a clause adheres to legal standards, returning 1 for adherence and 0 otherwise.

-- **Context Recall**:
-  Indicates whether relevant context was successfully recalled during evaluation (0 if not recalled).

 - **Faithfulness**:
   Assesses if the response accurately reflects the clause content without introducing inaccuracies.